XHMY/xhmy.github.io/index.md

 </div>

 ✧ Equal Contribution / Leading Contributors <br>
-The above papers are sorted by the date I completed the first version.
+The papers listed are sorted by the completion date.

 ## Misc.